SalmonMode/salmonmode.github.io/_posts/2019-3-29-building-good-tests.md

 layout: posts
 title: Building Good Tests
 date: 2019-03-29 13:00:00 -0500
-excerpt: "A collection of testing maxims, tips, and gotchas, with some pytest-specific tips.
-Things to do and not to do when it comes to writing automated tests, with a few pytest-specific notes as well."
+excerpt: "A collection of testing maxims, tips, and gotchas.
+Things to do and not to do when it comes to writing automated tests, with a few pytest-specific notes, as well."
 ---

 This is written from the perspective of `pytest`.
 So some needs may change based on the language and testing framework used.
 But these principles should extend to all automated testing in some capacity.